How Does Tax Fraud Work?

 Prevent Tax Fraud

-Turn on two-factor for Weblogin to protect your U-M accounts.
+Two-factor for Weblogin has been turned on to protect your U-M accounts.

-Turn on two-factor for Weblogin to add extra security for Wolverine Access (including your W-2), U-M Google, and other U-M web sites and tools.
-Two-factor authentication adds a second layer of security, keeping your account secure even if your password is compromised.
+Two-factor for Weblogin adds extra security for Wolverine Access (including your W-2), U-M Google, and other U-M web sites and tools.
+Two-factor helps protect your account secure even if your password is compromised.
+Two-factor (Duo) for Weblogin is required of all faculty, staff, student employees, and sponsored affiliates as of January 23, 2019.

 If you file online, first secure your data, devices, and home network.